hed-standard/hed-examples/docs/source/HowCanYouUseHed.md

 documentation lists the different types of HED errors and their potential causes.
 <p></p>

-- The JSON sidecar, which usually contains most of the HED annotations can be easily validated using the [**HED online tools**](https://hedtools.ucsd.edu/hed).
+- The JSON sidecar, which usually contains most of the HED annotations, can be easily validated using the [**HED online tools**](https://hedtools.ucsd.edu/hed).
 <p></p>